 The most severe damage inflicted by the elm leaf beetle occurs mainly during the larval stages of the insect’s life cycle.
 The larvae skeletonise the leaves, destroying the tree’s ability to achive photosynthesis and produce reserves of energy that are necessary for growth, vigor and disease resistance.
-Adult beetles also damage the foliage – evidenced by a ‘shot Hole’ appearance in the leaves – and this damage continues right through the growing season.
+Adult beetles also damage the foliage – evidenced by a ‘shot hole’ appearance in the leaves – and this damage continues right through the growing season.
 Early in the season damage is often noticed on one side of the tree, and this indicates the source of hibernating and emerging beetles.
-Adult beetles travel quickly by flying, or they can even “hitch a ride” on a vihicle.
+Adult beetles travel quickly by flying, or they can even “hitch a ride” on a vehicle.
 They move from tree to tree feeding and laying eggs on the underside of leaves.
-Trees can often be defoliated within a very short period of time (in some cases within a week) with high temperatures increasing the speed of the beetle’s metabolishm.
+Trees can often be defoliated within a very short period of time (in some cases within a week) with high temperatures increasing the speed of the beetle’s metabolism.

 Elm leaf beetle eggs, larvae, & mature beetles

 Life Cycle of an Elm Leaf Beetle

 A native of Europe, the elm leaf beetle was first found in Australia in 1989, along the Mornington Peninsula.
 Approximately the size of a large grain of rice, the elm leaf beetle appears dull green in colour early in the season, with the colour becoming more defined as the season progresses.